Advent competitions: tips & top picks for 2021

 Tips for Advent Competitions

-Using browser bookmarks
+Use browser bookmarks

-Each day I then right-click a folder name and choose Open all bookmarks to open all the Advents in new tabs, then enter one by one, closing tabs as you go.
-Put 25 links maximum in each folder so it doesn’t slow you down too much.
+Each day I then right-click a folder name and choose Open all bookmarks to open all the Advents in new tabs, then enter one by one, closing tabs as I go.
+Put 15-20 links maximum in each folder so it doesn’t slow you down too much.
 Keep these folders and each year you can reuse them!
 I also rename bookmarks where the comp opens or closes at a certain time, eg ends 5pm @LEONrestaurants.

 Decide on a handful of essentials

 If you don’t have much time to comp, limit yourself to 10-20 essential comps where you really want to win the prizes – and make sure you do those every day.
 File those into Essentials bookmark folders in your Advents folder.
-Then if you get those done – you can move on to your other folders!
-Keep in mind that entry numbers REALLY tail off after the first 10 days of December, as people get bored or simply run out of time, so try to avoid burnout!
+Then if you get those done – you can move on to your other folders.
+Keep in mind that entry numbers tail off after the first 10 days of December, as people get bored or simply run out of time, so try to avoid burnout!